-Air coolers create a comfortable, cool breeze with the natural process of water evaporation.
-And, they work in and out of your home.
-Keep cool at your desk, stay comfy in your living room, or lounge outside on your patio.
+Air coolers create a comfortable, cool breeze through the natural process of water evaporation--and they work in and out of your home.
+You can keep cool at your desk, stay comfy in your living room, or lounge outside on your patio.

-However, air coolers are a little different from air conditioners; they work best in drier climates and require cross ventilation to circulate fresh air.
+Air coolers are a little different from traditional air conditioners.
+They work best in drier climates and require cross-ventilation to circulate fresh air.

-To help you get the most out of your cooler, we’ve compiled these handy tips.
+We've compiled these handy tips to help you get the most out of your cooler.

 Pair with Dry Air

-Managing your home’s humidity levels is a key component to comfort.
+Managing your home’s humidity level is a key component to comfort.
 It helps your home feel cool in the summer and warm in the winter.
-During summer heat, humidity makes the air feel warmer and muggier.
-For more, check out our humidity guide to get the perfect balance in your home.
+During summer heat, humidity makes the air feel warmer and more muggy.
+Check out our humidity guide for more on how to get the perfect balance in your home.

 Indoor air coolers work best in climates with a maximum relative humidity of 50% or less.
-Warm, dry air means higher evaporation, which brings the greatest temperature decrease.
+Warm, dry air means more evaporation, which brings the greatest decrease in temperature.

-Air coolers also boost the humidity in a space, so indoor coolers are perfect for maintaining a cool breeze and increasing comfort in arid weather.
+Air coolers also boost the humidity in a space, so indoor coolers are perfect for maintaining a cool breeze and increasing comfort in dry weather.

 Outside, humidity has less of an impact on air cooler effectiveness.
-An outdoor air cooler will work best in drier air, but even in moist air, it’s a welcomed cooling solution that provides better cooling than a fan without evaporative cooling technology.
+An outdoor air cooler will work best in drier air, but even in moistened air, it’s a welcome cooling solution that provides better cooling than a fan without evaporative cooling technology.

-Summer BBQs and backyard hangouts will be much more comfortable with an evaporative cooler reducing the warm air a few degrees compared to a fan or natural wind that just blows warm air around.
+Summer BBQs and backyard hangouts are much more comfortable with an evaporative cooler reducing the warm air by a few degrees compared to a fan or natural wind that just blows warm air around.

-However, you may need to experiment to find the right combination of open windows/doors and the cooler's positioning to keep the air flowing best.
+You might need to experiment to find the ideal cooler positioning and the right combination of open windows/doors to keep the air flowing at its best.

 Use Ice for a Cool Blast

-For a boost, add ice to your water tank.
+Add ice to your water tank for a nice boost.
 Some models like the Honeywell Indoor Portable Air Cooler CL30XCWW come with a top-loading ice compartment for easy refills.
-Others come equipped with reusable ice packs like the Honeywell Indoor Tower Air Cooler DLC203AE.
+Others come equipped with reusable ice packs, like the Honeywell Indoor Tower Air Cooler DLC203AE.

-For the maximum cooling effect, strategically place your air cooler so that the cool air blows directly towards you.
-Unlike an AC where the cool air hangs in an enclosed room, an air cooler circulates the air in-and-out of the room.
-To get the most airflow, you need to be in the stream.
+To feel the maximum cooling effect, strategically place your air cooler so that the cool air blows directly toward you.
+Unlike an AC where the cool air hangs in an enclosed room, an air cooler circulates the air in and out of the room.
+To get the most airflow, you need to be in front of the stream.

-Honeywell air coolers are portable and quickly move around your home as needed.
+Honeywell Air Coolers are portable and can quickly move around your home as needed.
 They’re a snap to set up in the best spots for direct airflow to your body.

-Plus, Honeywell has airflow options that cover every situation.
-For spot cooling, the newly launched Honeywell Zeta™ will cool a personal space like your desk or bed.
-The Honeywell CO610PM will cool an entire room with airflow felt up-to 33 feet away.
+Honeywell has airflow options that cover every situation.
+For spot cooling, the Honeywell Zeta™ will cool a personal space like your desk or bed.
+The Honeywell CL201AEW will cool a room up to 280 square feet.

-Air coolers cover up-to a certain sized area; stay within the range for the best results.
-After all, you can’t expect a mini cooler to cool a giant room, right?
-Before shopping, get the square footage of your space, so you know what coolers to look at.
-Note: portable air coolers cool one room at a time.
+Air coolers cover up to a certain sized area, so you should stay within the right range to get the best results.
+After all, you can’t expect a mini-cooler to cool a giant room, right?
+Before shopping, get the square footage of your space so you know which coolers to look at.
+Note that portable air coolers cool one room at a time.

-Lastly, the right cooler should reach you, whether you're sitting or standing in order to feel the cooling sensation of the moist breeze.
-If you need higher reach, Honeywell Tower Coolers like the TC50PEU or DLC203AE, aim the air high so the airflow will reach over furniture.
+Lastly, the right cooler should be able to provide a moist breeze that can reach you whether you're sitting or standing.
+If you need higher reach, Honeywell Tower Coolers like the TC50PEU or DLC203AE aim the air high so the airflow will reach over furniture.

-Our range of air cooler models come with convenient features to make maintenance easy, including low water alarms that alert when to refill, easy-to-clean detachable tanks, and continuous water supply options for long unattended cooling.
+Our range of air cooler models comes with convenient features to make maintenance easy, including low-water alarms that alert when to refill, easy-to-clean detachable tanks, and continuous water supply options for long unattended cooling.

-The honeycomb cooling pads in the air cooler should be cleaned at least once a month with lukewarm water and a mild detergent to avoid dust, dirt, mildew build-up.
+The honeycomb cooling pads in the air cooler should be cleaned at least once a month with lukewarm water and a mild detergent to avoid dust, dirt, and mildew buildup.
 For full maintenance details, see your unit’s manual or check out this article for more cleaning tips and tricks.